jogrms/kin/README.md

 # kin
-Simple implementation of the function inheritance mechanism described in the [paper](http://www.cs.utexas.edu/users/wcook/Drafts/2009/sblp09-memo-mixins.pdf) by Daniel Brown and William R. Cook.
+A simple implementation of the function inheritance mechanism described in the [paper](http://www.cs.utexas.edu/users/wcook/Drafts/2009/sblp09-memo-mixins.pdf) by Daniel Brown and William R. Cook.